Ionaru/hungry-noodle/PLAN.md

 - Family-Friendly: Cute aesthetics, no violence, PEGI 3/ESRB E rating
 - Playable with one hand.
 - No keyboard controls.
+- App starts into gameplay immediately.
+- Game field is larger than the screen.

 ## 🏗️ Technical Architecture